 In 1990, John Romkey created the world's first Internet thing.
 He plugged in his toaster.
-Since then, a universally accepted definition of IoT has not yet been developed.
-In a broad sense, the Internet of Things is seen as the ability of objects and people to remotely interact via the Internet anywhere and anytime, due to the convergence of various technologies.
-At the same time, the development of IoT, as a concept of the evolution of humankind, can have technological and social consequences.
-Things in the world of the IoT are now on par with people.
-And every year the number of things is growing.
+Since then, nobody has come up with a universally accepted definition of the IoT.
+Broadly speaking, the Internet of Things refers to the ability of objects and people to remotely interact via the Internet anywhere and anytime, thanks to the convergence of various technologies.
+At the same time, the IoT as a marker in the evolution of humankind has technological and social implications.
+Things in the world of the IoT are now on par with people, numerically speaking.
+And every year the number of things keeps growing.

-IoT technologies are most developed in financial services, economics, commerce, medicine, energy, natural resources management, and agriculture.
-A lot of different types of smart home automation solutions have been implemented, too.
+The IoT has made its biggest strides in finance, commerce, medicine, energy, natural resource management, and agriculture.
+Many different types of smart home automation solutions have been implemented, too.

-- A smart home that can recognize voice commands or identify people who are going to get inside
+- A smart home that can recognize voice commands or identify people who are at the front door

-- A car that you can start through the application or remotely receive data on its condition
+- A car that you can start via an app or check its state remotely

-- A solar-powered trash can, which seals garbage by itself and signals the wipers when it is full
+- A solar-powered trash can, which seals garbage by itself and signals when it is full

-- Smart sensors and water meters in the infrastructure of São Paulo and Beijing, which reduced costs by 50%
+- Smart sensors and water meters in the infrastructure of São Paulo and Beijing, reducing costs by 50 percent

-- Automatic systems for collecting fines and alerts about accidents and traffic jams
+- Automatic systems for collecting fines and alerting about accidents and traffic jams

 An automatic irrigation system is an ideal example.
-It works according to a schedule, checks whether watering is actually performed (a water flow sensor is used), stores information about the system's operation in a cloud, sends text messages to a consumer and provides access to schedule management.
-The last action is carried out through the application on a smartphone.
+It works according to a schedule, checks whether watering is actually performed (with the help of a water flow sensor), stores information about the system's operation in the cloud, and sends text messages to the customer.
+The schedule can be managed through a smartphone app.

-It's hard to imagine what damage “hacking" a lawn sprinkler can do, but picture a nuclear reactor?
-Or think of your favorite coffee machine with the control function from a smartphone that you use along the way from the bathroom to the kitchen?
-Yes, it’s hardly worth imagining the naive plot of a retro techno-horror with a revolt of toasters.
-Spoiling your breakfast is unlikely to be a good idea for an attack.
-A much greater danger is the transformation of everyday household appliances into a source of DDoS attacks with very real and devastating consequences such as blocking Internet resources and stealing information.
+It's hard to imagine what damage might result from "hacking" a lawn sprinkler—but what about a nuclear reactor?
+Your favorite smartphone-controlled coffee machine that you use along the way from the bathroom to the kitchen could be a target.
+That said, spoiling your breakfast is unlikely to motivate many arch-villains.
+(Neat idea for a retro techno-horror movie plot, eh?)
+On the other hand, attackers could do much greater damage by transforming everyday household appliances into a source of DDoS attacks with very real and devastating consequences, such as blocking websites and stealing information.

-The requirements are minimal: the equipment should have installed software, ideally with zero-day vulnerability, and Internet access.
-This coincides with the portrait of kitchen utensils connected to the Internet of things.
+The range of would-be bots is vast: they merely need to have software running on them, ideally with a zero-day vulnerability, and Internet access.
+This coincides neatly with the kitchen gizmos connected to the Internet of Things.

 What is IoT Security?